stefano5/Telemetry_Analysis_Vehicle_Dinamics/README.md

 ![](https://i.imgur.com/aLdTiF4.png)

 ## Conversion & Trajectory Building
-This (sub)section have not output.
+This (sub)section has not output.
 Computes the trajectory of the vehicle center of mass.

 ## Angular Acceleration
 Computes the angular acceleration.
 This was a request from the course project, and we need of this signal for other computations.